shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/retail/h3000/README.md

 controller.

-2. In [DevkitRetailCluster.json](./DevkitRetailCluster.json), edit the sensor device ids in the sensor_groups to match the sensors included with the DevKit.
+2. In [DevkitRetailCluster.json](./DevkitRetailCluster.json), edit the sensor device ids in the sensor_groups to match the sensors included with the Devkit.
 This cluster configuration file is an example that establishes the two facilities of interest (BackStock, SalesFloor), configures one sensor to be in the BackStock and the other sensor to be in the SalesFloor, assigns the SalesFloor sensor with an EXIT personality in order to detect when tags have